kananbm/java_Sample_Script/README.md

 # Continuous Delivery Director
-Use this sample application when creating a simple release following the CDDirector Getting Started tutorial.
+Use this sample application when creating a simple release following the Getting Started tutorial.